ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/server-wide/compact-database.dotnet.markdown

 {NOTE: }

-* The compaction operation **removes empty gaps on disk** that still occupy space after deletes.
+* Use The `CompactDatabaseOperation` compaction operation to **removes empty gaps on disk** that still occupy space after deletes.
-  You can choose what should be compacted: documents and/or selected indexes.
+  You can choose whether to compact _documents_ and/or _selected indexes_.

 * **During compaction the database will be offline**.
   The operation is a executed asynchronously as a background operation and can be awaited.